Tailored Training For Clinicians

 This means you’ll receive credit for prior learning, complete in less time, and at a lower cost.

-We recognise your existing health & clinical knowledge, so you can focus on the practical aspects of being an expert Pilates and/or Barre instructor, such as: the techniques, the exercises, instructing methods, class design, observing and correcting movement, practising teaching and receiving feedback.
+We recognise your existing health & clinical knowledge, so you can focus on the practical aspects of being an expert Pilates Instructor, such as: the techniques, the exercises, instructing methods, class design, observing and correcting movement, practising teaching and receiving feedback.
 Our course is designed to give you the skills and confidence to be an instructor that clients rave about, not just the clinician that teaches classes on the side.

 Our Clinician stream is tailored to: